TechRZN-DNS/TechRZN-DNS/README.md

 ---

 ## 🛰️ System Architecture & Mission
-**High-Performance Blocklists • Täglich aktualisiert • 100% Bereinigt**
+**High-Performance Blocklists • Updated Daily • 100% Cleaned**

-Willkommen beim **TechRZN Filter-Hub**.
-Dieses Repository bietet eine täglich aktualisierte "All-in-One" Blocklist für **AdGuard Home, Pi-hole und Technitium**.
-Alle Listen werden automatisch von Duplikaten bereinigt und gegen eine mehrstufige Whitelist geprüft, um maximale Sicherheit bei Null-Latenz zu garantieren.
+Welcome to the **TechRZN Filter Hub**.
+This repository provides a daily updated "All-in-One" blocklist for **AdGuard Home, Pi-hole, and Technitium**.
+All lists are automatically deduplicated and checked against a multi-stage whitelist to ensure maximum security with zero latency.

 ---

-## 🚀 DIE MASTER-LISTE (Empfohlen)
+## 🚀 THE MASTER LIST (Recommended)
-**Die ultimative Lösung für dein Setup.
-Enthält alle 14 Filter-Module in einer einzigen Datei.**
+**The ultimate solution for your setup.
+Contains all 14 filter modules in a single file.**

 <p align="center">
   <a href="https://raw.githubusercontent.com/TechRZN-DNS/TechRZN-Blocklist-Collection/main/combined_blocklist.txt">